Wealth of Donald Trump: Republican National Committee funds

 Between October 2021 and July 2022, the RNC paid nearly $2 million to Trump's lawyers.
 In July 2022, the RNC warned it would stop these payments if Trump declared a bid in the 2024 election, on the grounds that it doesn't take sides in a presidential primary.

 In early 2024, former RNC chair Michael Steele, as well as current and former RNC members, expressed concern that Trump would try to leverage RNC funds to pay the judgments against him in the E. Jean Carroll case and the New York civil investigation of the Trump Organization.

 On February 26, 2024, Ronna McDaniel announced she would resign as RNC chair according to Trump's wishes.
 On March 8, Lara Trump was elected RNC co-chair by unanimous vote.
 An RNC fundraising dinner planned for April 6, 2024 will direct funds to the Save America PAC, which pays Donald Trump's legal bills.

 Donor refunds

 In September and October 2020, the for-profit donation processor WinRed presented recurring donations as the default option, a feature that was revealed in the fine print.
 From mid-October 2020 to the end of 2020, the Trump campaign and the RNC refunded over $64 million to online donors who had complained they had only meant to make one-time contributions.
 During the first half of 2021, another $12.8 million was refunded.

 Investigations

 In September 2022, the Justice Department issued a grand jury subpoena to the Save America PAC.
 Subpoenas were also served to former Trump aides Stephen Miller and Brian Jack.

 Second presidency

+Following the UAE's $500 million investment in World Liberty Financial cryptocurrency just before the inauguration, Trump made an additional $1.4 billion off the presidency during his first year back in office.
+Most of this was from other cryptocurrency, while $90 million was from settling lawsuits with tech and media companies.
+Trump claimed a similar figure, as, on August 27, 2025, he announced on Truth Social that he had "raised, since the Great Presidential Election of 2024, in various forms and political entities, in excess of 1.5 Billion Dollars."

+He made over 21,000 securities trades in 2025, with a total value around $600 million–$1.86 billion.

+Cryptocurrency

+After a brief initial rise, the price of the $Trump meme coin declined.

+The market price of World Liberty's WLFI token has declined since becoming publicly traded, though a Trump business entity collected a 75% cut of WLFI sales despite its decline.
+Donald Trump's 2025 profits reached $799 million.

+Most of Donald Trump's 2025 revenue was derived from his businesses' cryptocurrency ventures.

+In June 2026, Reuters reported that "the US president and his sons have added at least $2.3 billion to the family fortune from their main crypto ventures, while the investors they've wooed have taken a $2.3 billion hit."